About Microsoft Audience Ads

 Set up Universal Event Tracking

-You can improve Bing Ads' understanding of website visitors' interests by having Universal Event Tracking (UET) tags on your website and setting up remarketing lists.
-This will allow us to target your native ads to people who have visited or interacted with your website before.
+You can improve Bing Ads' understanding of users' interests by having Universal Event Tracking (UET) tags on your website and setting up remarketing lists.
+This will allow us to target your ads to people who have previously visited or interacted with your website.
 For more information on UET tags and remarketing lists, see What is remarketing?

-You can view performance data for native ads in two places:
+You can view performance data for Microsoft Audience Ads in two places:

-- You'll see a Native ads summary row in the table on the Campaigns, Ad Groups, Ads, and Keywords tabs.
+- You'll see an Audience ads summary row in the table on the Campaigns, Ad Groups, and Ads tabs.

 - When you run a report, include the Ad distribution column.
 The possible values under ad distribution are Search, Content, and Native.
+Native refers to Microsoft Audience Ads.
 For more information on reports, see Create a report.